kittykatattack/learningPixi/README.md

 Pixi’s `autoDetectRenderer` method figures out whether to use the Canvas Drawing API or WebGL to render graphics, depending on which is available.
-The first two arguments are the width and height of the canvas, the third is an object with some optional values you can set
+The first two arguments are the width and height of the canvas, the third is an object with some optional values you can set.
 ```
 renderer = PIXI.autoDetectRenderer(
   256, 256,